jsmatias/AIOD-rest-api/docs/developer/schema/attributes.md

   - Specifying whether or not the column is nullable. `sqlalchemy.Column`s are nullable by default.
 We strongly encourage you to make this explicit.
   - The name of the column.
 Getting the name of the table wrong should result in an error during migration, but getting the name of the column wrong will simply lead to unexpected errors in the REST API.
   - Any other constraints, such as the maximum length of a string.

+Note that downgrading procedures may lead to a loss of data.
+This is unavoidable.